warrenrandall/ShortenURL/README.md

 How to use the Web App
 ----------------------

-Once the solution is loaded in Visual Studio Community Edition 2019 run it and you will be presented with a text field to enter the long URL of another site, a button (to shortern) and the output field on the right.
+Once the solution is loaded in Visual Studio Community Edition 2019 run it (this may require a Clean Solution, Rebuild or Build before running) and you will be presented with a text field to enter the long URL of another site, a button (to shortern) and the output field on the right.
 There is also a clear button.
 Copy the short URL, open a new tab on your browser, paste it into the address bar and the browser will redirect to the full URL.